eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 **Proof:** We prove this by induction.
 Corollary \ref{dictatepartition} gives us the base case for $k=2$.
 For the inductive step, we can take the partition $$S=S_1\sqcup (S_2\sqcup\ldots\sqcup S_k)$$.
 By Corollary \ref{dictatepartition}, either $$S_1$$ is a dictating set, or $$S_2\sqcup\ldots\sqcup S_k$$ is a dictating set.
 In the former case, we are done.
 In the latter case, we can apply the inductive hypothesis to conclude that at least one of the $$S_i$$ for $i>1$ is a dictating set. **QED**.

+Waldo is cornered now.
+If $$S$$ is a dictating set, we can place each member in a separate room, and know that Waldo is in one of those rooms, and everyone in that room is a dictator.
+Since each room has only one person, that means Waldo is a dictator.
+The proof of the following theorem is a formalization of this idea.

 > **Theorem:** If $$S$$ is a dictating set, then it contains a dictator. \label{dictator}

-This is where it all starts coming together.
-Everything we have done has led up to this.
-The crucial idea is that we have established that blocking sets can be shrunk by splitting, and one of the splits must still be a blocking set.
-Therefore, what if we do our partitions by removing a single voter at a time?
-Eventually, we will be left with a single voter, and that voter must be a dictator.
-The following proof is simply a rigorous formalization of this idea.

 **Proof:** Let $$S=\left\{v_1,\ldots,v_n\right\}$$ be a dictating set.